-Through the use of the Online Search product from TomTom, an organization can pass the provided address data into the structured geocoding API call, and if they’ve received enough relevant address data to narrow down the search, they can receive the actual (properly formatted) address that will allow them to perform a mailing without any issues.
+Through the use of the Search API product from TomTom, an organization can pass the provided address data into the structured geocoding API call, and if they’ve received enough relevant address data to narrow down the search, they can receive the actual (properly formatted) address that will allow them to perform a mailing without any issues.
 In addition, the address will be geocoded, and they will have the ability to store the latitude and longitude along with the associated address in their database.

 Geocoding provides several benefits that are undeniable in today’s day and age—many of which stem from an organization’s ability to analyze their customer base on a geographical level.
 Instead of simply staring at lines of address data on a page, they can instead look at a map of locations that may provide valuable insight into their market.
 Maybe their business is more successful in some parts of a particular city than others, and mapping data can help them discover where to focus their efforts.
 Or maybe they’ve cornered the market in one portion of a city, but there are neighborhoods that have critical similarities where the market remains untapped.
 Geocoding can assist in helping to analyze customer data in both of these cases.

-Getting Started with the TomTom Online Search API
+Getting Started with the TomTom Search API

-The first step towards utilizing structured geocoding from TomTom is to get set up with the TomTom Online Search API.
+The first step towards utilizing structured geocoding from TomTom is to get set up with the TomTom Search API.
 Visiting the TomTom for Developers website and registering will bring you to a dashboard where you can select the option to add a new application.
-Providing an application name and selecting the Online Search product will provide you with an API key for use with the Online Search API.
+Providing an application name and selecting the Search API product will provide you with an API key for use with the Search API.